franklinscudder/franklinscudder/README.md

 - 💞️ I’m looking to collaborate on testing, improving and expanding QutiePy!
 - 📫 How to reach me: email me at findlaytel@gmail.com

-*Currently looking for employment or research oppurtunities!!!*
+*Currently looking for employment or research opportunities!!!*

 [LinkedIn](https://www.linkedin.com/in/tom-findlay-a5a36413a/)
 <!---